 Dogs can do some pretty amazing things.
 Just look at your own, who comes when you call, sits when you say so, and knows enough to only chew up your last-season footwear.
-History is filled with tales (and tails) of highly accomplished canines, all of whom are worth remembering on National Dog Day (today).
+History is filled with tales (and tails) of highly accomplished canines—all of whom are worth remembering on National Dog Day (August 26th).
 Here are 12 of them.

 In 1903, Dr. Horatio Nelson set out to become the first man to drive across America in a newfangled invention known as the automobile.
 Though Sewall K. Crocker was Nelson’s official co-driver, a goggle-wearing pit bull named Bud also came along for the ride, making him the first dog to drive across America.

 The military title in this pit bull mix’s name isn’t just there to be cute; it’s a well-earned honor.
 During World War I, the former stray served with the 102nd Infantry alongside his owner, John Robert Conroy, who had smuggled him into France when he was deployed.
 But Stubby’s keen sense of smell and hearing proved to be quite valuable to the unit; he would alert the men to incoming gas attacks and helped rescue many wounded soldiers.
 But it was by sniffing out a German spy that Stubby earned the rank of sergeant.

 Rags is another pooch who saw his fair share of combat during World War I, where he accompanied the 1st Infantry.
 Private James Donovan found the terrier mix as a stray in Paris, and brought him back to his unit as a mascot and carrier dog, who would traverse dangerous grounds to deliver notes to the front lines.
 Rags and Donovan returned to America after a gas attack, which Donovan did not survive.
 Rags, however, went on to become a bit of an A-list name and was buried with military honors.